 - Aerobic, fastidious organism.

-- Organism lacks cell wall.
+- Organism lacks a cell wall.
 Member of Mollicutes class, among the smallest known free-living bacteria.

 - Historically termed the "Eaton agent," prior to successful cultivation in 1962.

-- Believed to be a frequent cause of atypical pneumonia but diagnosis often difficult and serology inaccurate often.
+- Believed to be a frequent cause of atypical pneumonia but historically a difficult diagnosis and serology inaccurate often.

 - Not a part of normal human oropharyngeal flora.

 - The organism produces community-acquired respiratory distress syndrome (CARDS) toxin implicated in the colonization of upper airways and pathogenesis as intracellular pathogen → assists with the invasion of cells.